Frequently asked questions

 Please see Printer cartridges on our Waste A-Z

 How can I recycle my old office furniture?

-can be seen on the Sustainability pages.
+is available on the Sustainability pages.

 I’m having an end of term clear out: where can I donate clothes and other small items?

-How does The University of Nottingham manage its food waste?
+How does the University of Nottingham manage its food waste?

 Food waste bins are available throughout the University in catering outlets, communal areas and Halls of Residence.
 The collected material is then converted into compost through anaerobic digestion.

 I’m new to Nottingham.
 Where can I find out about my travel options to the University?

 Where can I find out about the University’s hopper bus services?

 page provides information on the free hopper bus services that run from University Park to Jubilee, Sutton Bonington, King's Meadow, and Royal Derby Hospital, including current timetables and bus stops.